LBBNetwork/FamilyFeud/README.txt

 for surveys and all other graphics in FF\notbin\data\gfx.
 Copy the contents of notbin to FF\bin\<build type> in order to run.

-Sounds are located in FF\bin\Debug\data\sounds.
+Sounds are located in FF\notbin\data\sounds.
 They're recorded in Microsoft WAV format.
 Some sounds used are from the Freesound project, others are ones I recorded myself.

 As always, this is licensed under The Pirate License; see LICENSE.txt for more details.